 We’re a software development company focused on high‑performance web experiences, immersive front‑ends, and integrations for games and interactive entertainment.
 We operate as a distributed, senior team with a product mindset, seasoned across multiple console cycles.
 Our center of gravity is reliability under load.
 Launch trailers, preorder spikes, and patch-note surges should not take your site down.
 Observability should explain why traffic converted—or didn’t—in the first 24 hours.

-Ideal fit: publishers and indie studios that want a single accountable partner across UX, front-end performance, and backend integration, with a bias for measurable outcomes—conversion, wishlist adds, Discord joins.
-We’re at our best when we’re in the room early, shaping the stack around the rhythms of your content calendar and the realities of your team’s bandwidth.
+This works best for publishers and indie studios that want one responsible partner across UX, front-end speed, and backend integration, with clear goals such as more conversions, more wishlist adds, and more Discord joins.
+We do our best work when we are involved early, so we can shape the stack around your content schedule and the real limits of your team’s time and capacity.

 4. WordPress

-Ideal fit: studios with content teams that want ownership and portability, internal plugins for moderation or localization, and strong SEO ambitions.
-Use it headless if you’re sensitive to performance budgets but want familiar admin; use it classic if you prize maintainability and a simpler mental model.
+WordPress is a strong fit for studios with content teams that want control and flexibility, internal plugins for moderation or translation, and serious SEO goals.
+Use it in a headless setup if performance matters a lot but you still want a familiar admin area.
+On the other hand, use the classic setup if you care more about easier maintenance and a simpler system overall.

 5. WooCommerce

-WooCommerce is the e‑commerce layer most WordPress teams pick, created in 2011 and developed by a distributed team inside the Automattic universe.
-It inherits WordPress’s strengths—openness, plugin variety, and hosting flexibility—and gives game teams a way to sell merch, keys, and event tickets without leaving their CMS.
-For mid‑market studios, not having to wrangle yet another admin panel is a relief.
+WooCommerce is the online store tool many WordPress teams choose.
+It was launched in 2011 and grew inside the Automattic ecosystem with a team spread across different locations.
+It keeps the main strengths of WordPress—flexibility, a wide range of plugins, and freedom in hosting—and gives game teams a way to sell merch, game keys, and event tickets without leaving the same CMS.
+For mid-sized studios, not having to manage one more admin system is a real advantage.

 6. Wix Studio

 Wix Studio is Wix’s professional builder aimed at agencies and advanced teams.
-As a company has been around since 2006 with headquarters in Tel Aviv; Wix Studio layers collaborative workflows and performance tooling on top of the familiar drag‑and‑drop ethos.
-We find it useful for promo sites, portfolio pages for studios, and one‑off event microsites where speed to market is everything and the in‑house team appreciates a visual editor with guardrails.
+It has been around since 2006 and is headquartered in Tel Aviv.
+Wix Studio adds collaborative workflows and performance tooling to its familiar drag and drop ethos.
+We find it useful for promo sites, studio portfolios, and one off event microsites.
+It works best when speed to market matters and the team wants a visual editor with guardrails.

 On projects, Wix Studio works when the brief is narrow and the content governance is simple.
 We’ve delivered event landing pages with schedule components and embedded Twitch streams, and we’ve tuned image delivery with breakpoints and AVIF to keep time‑to‑interactive crisp even when the hero block is cinematic.
 Custom code via Velo is handy for lightweight forms and CRM pings, but we avoid deep logic there that you’ll later want to port.